diamondste/Sasquatch_Websight/README.md

 <h1>Sasquatch Websighting</h1>

-<p>Sasquatch Websighting is an application that allow users to report a sighting of Sasquatch</p>
+<p>Sasquatch Websighting is an application that allow users to report a sighting of Sasquatch.
+It allows the user to edit and delete thier report.
+They always access to view other sighting</p>

 <p><b>The technologies that I use to build this application are: Python, Flask, SQL, Bootstrap</b></p>